Mobile first-screen evidence for call, contact, booking, quote, order, cart, and checkout actions

 Does a hidden CTA always mean the page is broken?

-No. It means the public evidence found no obvious first-screen action.
-The full report gives context, affected URL, and retest steps so the owner can decide what to change.
+No. It means the scan found no obvious first-screen action.
+The Fix Packet gives context, the page to review, and retest steps so the owner can decide what to change.